fintand12/data-science/README.md

 **Statistical Modeling** – Using regression analysis **(scikit-learn)** to investigate how market indicators relate to future price movements.

 **Data Retrieval & Visualization** – Automated data collection using **yfinance** with visualizations for clearer interpretation.

+**Time Series Forecasting (R)** – Large-scale forecasting of hundreds of monthly series using ARIMA, ETS, and time series linear models (TSLM) with Fourier terms to capture complex seasonality.
+Includes cross-validation and evaluation with RMSE/MAE to benchmark forecast accuracy.

 I’m doing this to experiment, improve my skills, and bridge my interests in finance, data science, and machine learning.